srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/dnn_convolutional_net.png)

-##Network Architecture
+## Network Architecture

-The introduction of convolutional layers heavily influenced the design of the network's architecture.
+The introduction of convolutional layers heavily influenced the design of the network.

-###Convolutional Networks
+### Convolutional Networks

 Convolutional layers are a very different beast than normal fully connected layers.
-Instead of having each node in a layer connect to all of the nodes in the previous layer, it connects to only some of them.
+Instead of each node in a layer connecting to all nodes in the previous layer, it connects to only some of them.
-The selection of which nodes it connects to is defined by moving a quadratic filter (or kernel window) over the previous layer.
+The selection of which nodes it connects to is defined by a quadratic filter (or kernel window) that is moved over the previous layer.
-Thereby, the geolocation of a specific node (i.e. the horizontal and vertical proximity to its neighbors) is taken into account which is crucial for immage recognition.
+Thereby, the geolocation of a specific node, i.e. the horizontal and vertical proximity to its neighbors, is taken into account which is crucial for image recognition.

 The second major difference of convolutional layers is the fact that weights are shared between nodes.
-This siginificantly reduces the complexity (number of weights=parameter to be trained) of the network and hence helps to improve performance and memory requirements.
+This siginificantly reduces the network's complexity, i.e. number of weights or parameters that need to be trained and memory requirements.
-But it also requires a different design approach than my previous one for simple fully connected layers.

 This post assumes that you understand the basic functionality of a convolutional network.
-If you don't I recommend reading Stanford's Andrej Karpathy's [CS231n Convolutional Neural Networks for Visual Recognition ](http://cs231n.github.io/convolutional-networks/) or more hardcode Yann Lecun's [LeNet-5 Convolutional Neural Networks](http://yann.lecun.com/exdb/lenet/).
+If you don't I strongly recommend first reading Stanford's [CS231n Convolutional Neural Networks for Visual Recognition ](http://cs231n.github.io/convolutional-networks/) by Andrej Karpathy or, more hardcore, Yann Lecun's [LeNet-5 Convolutional Neural Networks](http://yann.lecun.com/exdb/lenet/).

 So, let's jump into the overall design of the network.